-German economy minister Sigmar Gabriel set off alarm bells this weekend when he said European talks for a trade accord with the United States have “de facto failed, even though nobody is really admitting it.”
+German economy minister Sigmar Gabriel set off alarm bells this weekend when he said European trade talks with the United States have “de facto failed, even though nobody is really admitting it.”

 The European Commission, which is negotiating the Transatlantic Trade and Investment Partnership (TTIP) on behalf of the European Union’s 28 member states, rejected Gabriel’s assertion.
 A spokesperson said, “The ball is rolling right now and the commission is making steady progress in the ongoing TTIP negotiations.”